 Stock Basics Concepts

-The basics that traders should learn first before starting trading are:
+The basics that traders should learn and know first before beginning trading are:

 What's Indices?

-Just like in stock market successful trader buy stocks when the price is low & sell stocks when the price is high.
-This is the same concept which traders should follow when trading indices.
+Just like in the stock market, successful traders buy stocks when the cost is low and sell them when the cost is high.
+This is the same idea that traders should stick to when trading indices.

-Because indices instrument is traded in symbols, the price at which these instruments are exchange is determined by the quote.
+Because indices are traded in symbols, the price at which they are traded is shown by the quote that is provided.

 Stock Indices is quoted in the format of decimal places.